10 Tips for Sticking to Your Diet

 2. Start a food diary.
 List everything you eat each day, along with the number of calories and fat grams each food item contains.
 Remember to record snacks and drinks -- everything from your morning cup of coffee to your evening glass of wine counts toward your daily caloric intake.
 (A glass of red wine has about 95 calories and white wine has even more.)
 This is a great way for you to see what you're eating each day, and consider how you might change your habits.
 The average daily caloric intake for people who are not dieting should be about 2,000 calories, so to lose weight you'll need to eat less than that -- 1,750 for men and 1,500 for women.
-Use our calorie charts to track your intake accurately, or buy a book that lists caloric and nutritional information for common foods, like The Food Bible by Judith Wills (Fireside, 1999).
+Try a calorie-tracking site or app like LoseIt, MyPlate or Sparkpeople to get a handle on how much you're really eating.

 3. Create an eating plan or choose a diet that fits your lifestyle and food tastes.
 Even though you're dieting, you can and you should still eat three delicious meals each day, along with a snack or two.
 It's all about what and how much you eat.
 Start your day with a protein-packed breakfast.
 Breakfast jump starts your metabolism so you burn calories faster throughout the day, and the protein will give you staying power and keep you feeling full through the morning.
 Next, find some healthy snacks and foods that you enjoy eating, and stock up!
 For example, yogurt has a lot of nutritional value and it's a filling snack that can get you through that tough afternoon period just before dinner.
 Apples, bananas, celery, carrots, peaches, and other fruit are all great supplements to a light breakfast, or replacements for dessert.
 Find a low-fat or healthy eating cookbook with recipes that you'll enjoy making and eating.
 And check out our Lunch Makeovers for some lighter variations on some of your favorite midday treats.